Samantha Medina

 Building relationships to further your career development doesn’t have to be scary.
 Being personable and having a positive attitude is a great way to make lasting professional connections.
 Having worked in various different fields, I’ve had the opportunity to see how different fields can be intertwined by interpersonal connections that can expand your network!

-Career Education & Preparation Graduate Fellow
+Career Education & Preparation Fellow